Back to all blogs

 Conclusion

-Whether you choose our Silver tier for a focused autoimmune look, or our Platinum tier for a deep dive into your metabolic health, remember that these results are a tool.
-They are the beginning of a conversation, a way to map out your path back to feeling like yourself again.
+By following the Blue Horizon Method—starting with your GP and using targeted testing—you can move from "mystery symptoms" toward clarity.
+Whether you choose the Silver tier for an autoimmune snapshot or the Platinum tier for a deep dive, these results are the beginning of your path back to feeling like yourself again.

 FAQ